ReVanced/revanced-manager/docs/README.md

    4. [⚙️ Configuring ReVanced Manager](2_4_settings.md)
 3. [❔ Troubleshooting](3_troubleshooting.md)

+## 🧑‍💻 Developing for ReVanced Manager

+Checkout the documentation for developer [here](developer/README.md).

 ## ⏭️ Start here

 The next page will tell you about the prerequisites for using ReVanced Manager.